ali-clara/led-bar-menu/README.md

 **highly recommend installing Code Spell Checker on VSCode, I've made a workspace dictionary that will hopefully help us avoid any yaml key errors when we edit the cocktail menu.
 Also it's just slick**

 ### Works!
 Notes:
-- Publish the logs to the
+- Publish the logs to the website
-- Should refresh its internal dictionaries when ingredients.csv is updated.
-Not hard
+- shutdown pi button on website
-- check for duplicates when adding and prioritize replacing it there
+- "did you mean" feature in lots of places (adding recipe/ingredient, searching, really anywhere there's user input)

 ### Docs
 - https://docs.circuitpython.org/projects/neopixel/en/latest/index.html